yaml/yaml-spec/spec/spec.md

 * [l-empty(n,c)] <!-- 2 5 12 -->

-The final [line break], and trailing [empty lines] if any, are subject to [chomping] and are never [folded].
+The final [line break] and trailing [empty lines] if any, are subject to [chomping] and are never [folded].

 ```